Washington DC Neighborhood Guide:

 Admire Dupont Circle's Artwork

 With all of Washington DC’s beautiful buildings and architecture, there’s always plenty to see in the city.
 If you’re looking for a more traditional take on art, however, Dupont Circle is the place to be!
-Also, there are plenty of fancy fountains, statues, and art museums for you to check out in the area.
+There are plenty of fancy fountains, statues, and art museums for you to check out in the area.

 The Philips Collection is a modern art museum right in Washington DC.
 The museum is home to pieces by plenty of famous artists, such as Van Gogh, Renoir, and Rothko.
 The best part?
 Admission is only $10, so you can spend a low-cost afternoon getting your fill of classic modern art.